QuentinRa/blog.quentinra.dev/maths/probabilities/continuous/notes.md

 [Go back](..)

-These are notes about the Théorème de transfert and the Fonction muette, that are used by French.
+These are notes about the `Théorème de transfert` and the `Fonction muette`, that are used in France.

 <hr class="sr">